folke/flash.nvim/README.md

   - You can also go to the next match with `;` or previous match with `,`
   - Any highlights clear automatically when moving, changing buffers, or pressing `<esc>`.
+- **remote**: `require("flash").remote(opts?)` opens **flash** in **remote** mode
+  - this is only useful in operator pending mode.
+  - For example, press `yr` to start yanking and open flash
+    - select a label to set the cursor position
+    - perform any motion, like `iw` or even start flash Treesitter with `S`
+    - the yank will be performed on the new selection
+    - you'll be back in the original window / position
 - **jump**: `require("flash").jump(opts?)` opens **flash** with the given options
   - type any number of characters before typing a jump label